kentan-official/kentan/README.md

 const customer = ForCustomer.model();
 ```

 A sketch also allows you to override the default values.
-The mehtod `model(overrides?: T): T` takes an optional parameter
+The method `model(overrides?: T): T` takes an optional parameter
 allowing you to specify concrete test data.

 ```typescript